 Example generic class

 You can define and use generic classes, structures, traits, and procedures.
-Be aware that the ViviFire standard libraries provide many commonly used generic elements that you can use in your code.
+Know that the ViviFire standard libraries provide many commonly used generic constructs that you can use in your code.

 Example of a constraint